Regression Testing

 Types of regression testing:

-- •Partial Regression: Run tests related to changed areas
+- •Partial/Selective Regression: Run only tests related to the changed areas and their dependencies.
+Faster and more practical for sprint-level testing.

 Examples

-- 3.Partial regression on checkout flow after payment update
+- 3.Partial regression on the checkout flow (25 tests) after a payment provider update — focused on payment processing, order totals, tax calculation, and receipt generation

 In BesTest